Calvin Coolidge: 30th Retrospective

 Coolidge presided over a reign of prosperity, but his economic policies failed to anticipate the future and the calamity of the looming Great Depression.
 He did what times seemed to require, though its clear he nor most of the people of his generation understood the economics of the time.

 Coolidge also missed economic instability because he relied too heavily on his cabinet.
 For example, Andrew Mellon was his Secretary of the Treasury.
 He was the 3rd richest man in the country.
 No recession nor depression could touch him.
 He didn’t understand what was going on and Coolidge trusted in him.

 Cal decided not to run for a second term and his Secretary of Commerce Herbert Hoover would become President.
 Popular in his day, Coolidge is now largely a forgotten figure.
-A quiet president that presided over the majority of the “Roaring Twenties”, a period seeing sustained economic prosperity with a distinctive cultural edge in the United States, Canada, and Western Europe, particularly in major cities such as New York, Montreal, Chicago, Detroit, Paris, Berlin, London, and Los Angeles.

 Silent Cal was the very definition of a limited government, conservative Republican.
 He didn’t want government involved in people’s lives to help or hurt them, and believed that supporting all business, but particularly big business was the key to prosperity.
 With Donald Trump as the GOP nominee, Coolidge’s limited government conservatism is now roundly rejected by both parties.